-The HighEdWeb community is awesome.
-And we want it to keep on being awesome for everyone.
-We want to remind everyone of what we know you already know: HighEdWeb is dedicated to working toward a harassment-free community and conference experience for everyone, regardless of factors such as sex, gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, nationality, culture, class, age, or faith.
+HighEdWeb is dedicated to working toward a harassment-free community and conference experience for everyone, regardless of identity factors such as (but not limited to) sex, gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, nationality, culture, class, age, or faith.

 HighEdWeb staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist attendee safety for the duration of the conference.
 As well, we ask you to be mindful of respect in your interactions with and via technology, from how you communicate in HighEdWeb virtual spaces to silencing mobile devices during presentations, from not interrupting others who are speaking to not using shared wifi/bandwidth to download large files.

-In short: we expect the HighEdWeb community to be professional, considerate, respectful and collaborative to all with whom you come into contact, from fellow HighEdWeb community and event attendees to conference and venue staff to all others involved with the HighEdWeb experience.
+We expect you to be professional, considerate, respectful and collaborative to all with whom you come into contact, from fellow HighEdWeb community and event attendees to conference and venue staff to all others involved with the HighEdWeb experience.
 We value you, your safety and your participation, and we appreciate your help in making HighEdWeb the very best it can be.